 Long beard styles are one trend that certainly comes and go throughout the years.
 This year we are seeing a huge resurgence in the popularity of the long beard because of the numerous styles that are available.

-In order to pull off the long beard look, you have to combine confidence and style without coming off looking too messy.
+In order to pull off this look, you have to combine confidence and style without coming off looking too messy.

 Although the long beard styles are back, many guys simply do not know how to style the beard to match their face.

-Learning how to shape and style a long beard will make you look well groomed and boost your confidence.
+Learning how to shape and style this type of beard will make you look well groomed and boost your confidence.

-On the other hand, when out of control, a long beard can make even the most handsome man look homeless.
+On the other hand, when out of control, long facial hair can make even the most handsome man look homeless.

 Also, it is essential to know that genetics determines the maximum growth of your beard.
 You can’t control your genes, but almost every other aspect of beard growth depends on the care you give your facial hair.

 Long beards are often the subject of beard envy.
-A lot of men want to know how to get a long beard.
+A lot of men want to know how to get one.

 No matter what type of beard you want to grow, the first thing you’ve got to do is arm yourself with patience.
 This is especially the case when you’re trying to grow a long beard.